TechWithTy/CyberOniTemplate/README.md

-Template Name
-Description
-Briefly describe the purpose and features of this template.
-Getting Started
+# Getting Started
-Follow these steps to create a new project using this template:
+## Follow these steps to create a new project using this template:
 1. Create a New Repository:

     ◦ Click the "Use this template" button on the template repository page.